patrickgods1/McDonaldsCrawler/README.md

 # McDonaldsCrawler
-McDonaldsCrawler is an application designed to scrape all WeWork locations for the followng information:
+McDonaldsCrawler is an application designed to scrape all McDonalds menu items for the followng nutrition information:

 * itemId
 * itemName